 Inscribed in the column is the word “Tierra,” which means “Land.”
 Christopher Columbus’ upright pillar predominates on an octagonal platform with four bronze-winged phenes surfacing to fly to four separate corners of the globe.
 Emblems depicting personalities connected to Columbus can be seen on the four ridges against the pedestal.
 The portrayal of recompenses of Catalonia, Aragon, the kingdoms of León, and Castile are the four figures that appear across the four domains.

-The four figures across the four domains are the colonies of Catalonia, Aragon, kingdoms of León and the Castile.
-Columbus statue is pretty much guarded by the statues of Jaume Ferrer de Blanes, Captain Pedro Bertran, Luis de Santángel Bessant and Father Bernat de Boïl.
-Quite a wonderful sight to see them all together.
-I concluded my Old Town visit by taking a tour to nearby churches, museums, shops, restaurants, and parks.
-The Palace of Catalan Music, Gothic Quarter, Barcelona Cathedral, Basílica de Santa Maria del Mar, Mercat de la Boqueria, Palau Güell, Museu Picasso, Parc de la Ciutadella, Plaça Reial and Ciutat Vella are some of the top places to see in Barcelona’s Old Town.
+The statues of Jaume Ferrer de Blanes, Captain Pedro Bertran, Luis de Santángel Bessant, and Father Bernat de Bol are mostly guarding Columbus.
+Seeing them all together is quite a sight.
+After touring the Old Town, I went to adjacent churches, museums, shops, restaurants, and parks.
+The Palace of Catalan Music, Gothic Quarter, Barcelona Cathedral, Baslica de Santa Maria del Mar, Mercat de la Boqueria, Palau Güell, Museu Picasso, Parc de la Ciutadella, Plaça Reial, and Ciutat Vella are some of the top places to see in Barcelona’s Old Town.